Selling Covered Calls

 The secret here is to focus on not losing money by buying low-risk value stocks and then selling the calls.
 If you do that, then the returns come quite easily.
 That's it.

-For my clients in the past, and for my subscribers now, I keep the risk very low by picking the right stocks.
+For my clients and subscribers, I kept the risk very low by picking the right stocks.
 By focusing on conservative, value-oriented stocks we eliminate a lot of the volatility that can wipe out several months' worth of gains overnight.
-We also avoid the temptation to chase the highest-yielding covered call positions, as those tend to be the trades that are most likely to blow-up.
+We also avoid the temptation to chase the highest-yielding covered-call positions, as those tend to be the trades that are most likely to blow up.

 Stansberry Research: Thanks for talking with us today.